 Tip: When draining pasta, don’t throw out all your pasta water!
 Some of that is used later for your sauce.

-- When oil is shimmering, add thinly sliced leeks.
+- Add thinly sliced leeks.
 Cook for a little until softened.

 - Add minced garlic and give a quick cook.